jase231/compareHypotheses/README.md

 2. Best Per Beam ID: Selects the combo with lowest χ² for each unique event+beam ID pair; to be used alongside accidental subtraction

 ## Performance
 The performance of the tool is limited by the ROOT library's I/O efficiency.
-In a test run comparing two trees with around 300,000 events each, the matching process takes 2 or 3 seconds for best overall mode and best per beam matching mode, respectively.
+In a test run comparing two trees with around 300,000 events each, the matching process takes 2 seconds for best overall mode and 3 seconds for best per beam matching mode.
 Writing the output to file using the ROOT library takes 30 seconds.

 ## Future Development

+- [X] Benchmarking support
 - [ ] Implementation of MC generated beam energy data support
 - [ ] Output option for matched-only combos
 - [ ] Generic implementation of matching logic
 - [ ] Enhanced edge case handling for multiple equivalent matches
-- [ ] Benchmarking support

 ## Authors